DiamondLightSource/dodal/docs/how-to/external-io-devices.md

 Direct IO inside plans is not allowed when inside the RunEngine context.

 As far as is possible, we want our devices to only talk to EPICS PVs.
-The [config server](https://github.com/DiamondLightSource/daq-config-server) should fulfil the majority of use cases where we can't do that, it is possible to make a temporary ophyd-async devices, but heavily discouraged.
+The [config server](https://github.com/DiamondLightSource/daq-config-server) should fulfil the majority of use cases where we can't do that, it is possible to make temporary ophyd-async devices, but heavily discouraged.
 It's not recommended to read from the filesystem going forward and instead development effort will be put into the config server.

 ## Extant examples